 Couchsurfing is a website where travelers request to stay at a host’s house for free!
-However, for the purpose of meeting someone, there are also Couchsurfing meetups.
+However, to meet someone, there are also Couchsurfing meetups.
 Search the city you’ll be staying in, and there will be a list of meetups and when they’re taking place.
-This is an amazing way to meet people who are also looking to mingle and make friends or a future romance!
+This is an amazing way to meet people who are also looking to mingle and make friends or have have have have have a future romance!

 Coffee Shop, Library, and Lobbies

 People tend to congregate in these areas for relaxation.
 However, they are great places to meet people.
 Ask someone about the book they’re reading, ask someone for directions, or what they recommend ordering.
 You’ll soon realize how easily the conversation flows, and how quickly you can make a new friend.